Henry S. F. Cooper Jr.: Personal life and family

 Henry S. F. Cooper married Mary Luke Langben on October 13, 1966, a relationship that ended in divorce.
 He had three daughters, Elizabeth, Hannah, and Molly Cooper, and three grandchildren.
 Cooper lived at 1165 Fifth Avenue, on the Upper East Side of Manhattan.
 Later in life, Cooper spent more time in Cooperstown, and purchased a house nearby, in Middlefield's Red Creek section.

 Cooper was a member of the Yale Club, the Century Association (where he was twice trustee), and the New York Society Library.
 In Cooperstown, he was a board member of the Glimmerglass Opera, the Otsego Land Trust, and a founder of the Smithy Pioneer Gallery.
 Cooper was a trustee of the Wrexham Foundation, part of Yale's Manuscript Society.
 He joined the board in 1957, and was twice its chairman.
 He was a trustee of the Yale University Art Gallery beginning in 1970, and of the Yale Library Associates beginning in 1976.
 Cooper was also a member of the Authors Guild, the American Association for the Advancement of Science, the Municipal Art Society, the Grolier Club, and the Coffee House Club.

 The New York Society Library considered Cooper the éminence grise of its organization, as he served on its board from 1971 to 2015, and as chair from 1985 to 1992.
 Cooper also co-wrote and edited a history of the society, The New York Society Library: 250 Years.
+A study room in the facility was named after him in June 2025.

 For the Yale Club, he wrote a comprehensive history of its library, History of the Yale Club Library.
 Cooper stood as a longtime member of the Yale Club Library Committee.

 During the production of the 2004 Wes Anderson film The Life Aquatic, Cooper was in Rome visiting his daughter Molly, then an assistant to producer Barry Mendel.
 One of the film's actors unexpectedly had a stroke, and with a lack of replacements, Cooper auditioned and got the part in the film.